You are here

 Read More

 Table No. 21, an ambitious venture of the Next Gen Productions and Eros International, produced by Vicky Rajani and Sunil Lulla.
 Directed by Aditya Datt it is one of the first releases of the year 2013.
 Table no. 21 is a story revolving around a young married couple Vivaan Agasthi (Rajeev Khandelwal) and Siya Agasthi (Tena Desae) who are madly in love with each another.
 They are going through a financial low, are excited to win an all expense paid trip toFiji.
 They have a romantic time there when they receive an invitation for an exclusive lunch to celebrate their wedding anniversary.
 There they meet Mr. Khan (Presh Rawal) who is the owner of the resort.
 The three talk, have a few drinks and share their thoughts when Mr. Khan tells the lovely couple about an online game called Table No. 21 which could give them a chance at winning 21 Crores Rupees.
-T ....
+The two are stirred by th ....

 Read More